 Before the Procedure

 If you smoke, you should stop several weeks before the surgery.
-Your doctor or nurse can help.
+Your provider can help.

 During the weeks before your surgery: